nirebu/nirebu-2019/articles/20190503_static-blog-with-nuxtjs-and-markdown.md

 }
 ```

 After setting the correct path of the `bulma.sass` file in my `main.scss` all the styles fixed themselves.
 Yay!
-Success! (after hours of trial and error)
+Success!
+(After hours of trial and error)

 ## Refactoring website header and footer in components